-Paul Gerard is a famous gourmet and his books about restaurants can decide the fate of a chef.
-In his way, Paul is a very powerful man.
-But Paul is threatened by Vittorio Rossi, the proprietor of a renowned restaurant and one night, after a fight with Paul, Rossi is poisoned by a bottle of wine he himself had uncorked.
+Paul Gerard is a famous gourmet whose books about restaurants can decide the fate of a chef.
+In his way, Paul is a very powerful man, but Paul is threatened by Vittorio Rossi, the proprietor of a renowned restaurant, and one night, after a fight with Paul, Vittorio is poisoned by a bottle of wine he himself had uncorked.
 Lt.
-Columbo begins to investigate and we have no doubt that, between a steak and a Chinese dish, he will find out who killed Rossi, his motive and the way he did it.
+Columbo begins to investigate and we have no doubt that, between a steak and some Chinese dim sum, he will find out who killed Rossi, his motive, and the way he did it.
 Written by

 Baldinotto da Pistoia

 Did You Know?